awsdocs/amazon-personalize-developer-guide/doc_source/creating-batch-seg-job.md

 ------
 #### [ SDK for Java 2\.x ]

  Use the following `createBatchSegmentJob` method to create a batch segment job\.
-Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the Amazon S3 location where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
+Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the number of predicted users you want for each line of input data \(numResults\), the Amazon S3 location where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.

 ```
 public static String createBatchSegmentJob(PersonalizeClient personalizeClient,
                                                         String solutionVersionArn,
                                                         String jobName,
+                                                        int numResults,
                                                         String s3InputDataSourcePath,
                                                         String s3DataDestinationPath,
                                                         String roleArn,